hysun00/Lenet-5_FPGA_Accelerator/README.md

 * [6] NCKU Courses:
     - AI-ON-CHIP FOR MACHINE LEARNING AND INFERENCE -- Lectured by Professor Chen Chung-Ho
     - DEEP LEARNING INTEGRATED CIRCUIT DESIGN AND ACCELERATION -- Lectured by Professor Lin Ing-Chao
-* [7] LeCun, Yann  (1998), "Gradient-Based Learning Applied to Document Recognition"
+* [7]	Y. Lecun, L. Bottou, Y. Bengio and P. Haffner, "Gradient-based learning applied to document recognition," in Proceedings of the IEEE, vol. 86, no. 11, pp. 2278-2324, Nov.
+1998.
-* [8] Dai Rongshi  (2019), "Accelerator Implementation of Lenet-5 Convolution Neural Network Based on FPGA with HLS"
+* [8]	Y.-H. Chen, T. Krishna, J. Emer, and V. Sze, “Eyeriss: An energy-efficient reconfigurable accelerator for deep convolutional neural networks,” IEEE J. Solid-State Circuits, vol. 51, no. 1, pp. 127–138, Jan.
+2017.
-* [9] Yu-Hsin Chen (2017), "Eyeriss: An Energy-Efficient Reconfigurable Accelerator for Deep Convolutional Neural Networks"
+* [9] 	V. Sze, Y. Chen, T. Yang and J. S. Emer, "Efficient Processing of Deep Neural Networks: A Tutorial and Survey," in Proceedings of the IEEE, vol. 105, no. 12, pp. 2295-2329, Dec.
+2017.
-* [10] Vivienne Sze, Yu-Hsin Chen, Tien-Ju Yang, Joel S. Emer (2017), "Efficient Processing of Deep Neural Networks: A Tutorial and Survey"
+* [10] 	Amir Gholami, Sehoon Kim, Zhen Dong, Zhewei Yao, Michael W. Mahoney, Kurt Keutzer, "A Survey of Quantization Methods for Efficient Neural Network Inference", University of California, Berkeley,  Jun.
+2021.
-* [11] David Gschwend (2016), "ZynqNet: An FPGA-Accelerated Embedded Convolutional Neural Network"
+* [11] 	Gregory Cohen, Saeed Afshar, Jonathan Tapson, André van Schaik, ''EMNIST: an extension of MNIST to handwritten letters'', The MARCS Institute for Brain, Behaviour and Development Western Sydney University,  Mar.
+2017.